Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Abstract

 \section{Abstract}

 We propose an approximation of Echo State Networks (ESN) that can be efficiently implemented on digital hardware based on the mathematics of hyperdimensional computing.
-The reservoir of the proposed Integer Echo State Network (intESN) is a vector containing only n-bits integers (where n<8 is normally sufficient for a satisfactory performance).
+The reservoir of the proposed integer Echo State Network (intESN) is a vector containing only n-bits integers (where n<8 is normally sufficient for a satisfactory performance).
 The recurrent matrix multiplication is replaced with an efficient cyclic shift operation.
-The intESN architecture is verified with typical tasks in reservoir computing: memorizing of a sequence of inputs; classifying time-series; learning dynamic processes.
-Such an architecture results in dramatic improvements in memory footprint and computational efficiency, with minimal performance loss.
+The proposed intESN approach is verified with typical tasks in reservoir computing: memorizing of a sequence of inputs; classifying time-series; learning dynamic processes.
+Such architecture results in dramatic improvements in memory footprint and computational efficiency, with minimal performance loss.
+The experiments on a field-programmable gate array confirm that the proposed intESN approach is much more energy efficient than the conventional ESN.